jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 // also prints b
 ```

-You can also use increments and decrements on pointers.
+You can also appply increments and decrements to pointers.

 ```c++
 char* p = p0;